Some posts contain compensated links. Please read this disclaimer for more info.

 - third-country nationals arriving from anywhere else (except for the countries listed in the next bullet) will be allowed entry in Croatia if they have a negative PCR or antigen test, not older than 48 hours (they will also be given an option to get tested upon entry at their own expense and self-isolate until they get the results), HOWEVER, they will have to prove they are travelling for urgent personal/family reasons, business reasons or other economic interest (including seafarers).

-- The travellers arriving in Croatia from the South African Republic, Brasil, and Tanzania (Zanzibar) need to have a negative PCR test AND they need to self-isolate for 14 days (or have their self-isolation shortened if they pay for another test, at least 7 days after they’ve entered Croatia), no matter what their citizenship is.
+- The travellers arriving in Croatia from the South African Republic, Brasil, Tanzania (Zanzibar), and India need to have a negative PCR test AND they need to self-isolate for 14 days (or have their self-isolation shortened if they pay for another test, at least 7 days after they’ve entered Croatia), no matter what their citizenship is.

 - Travelers who have the documentation to prove that they’ve had COVID-19 in the last six months or that they’ve been fully vaccinated in that period can enter Croatia without the test/self-isolation.

 - Children under the age of 7 don’t need to have a negative test to enter Croatia, as the age limit was introduced.
 That applies to those children whose parents/guardians either have a negative PCR/antigen test, are vaccinated by both doses of vaccine, or have recovered from COVID-19 in the last 6 months.

 You can find more details, including some exceptions to the rules listed above in the LATEST OFFICIAL GUIDELINES IN ENGLISH FROM THE CROATIAN BORDER POLICE (they regularly update this website).